 Can Jalebi Be Reheated?

 Yes, you can reheat jalebi.
-Although popular belief is that they get soggy when cold, there are several ways to reheat them, so you can still enjoy this dessert after a few days.
+Although popular belief is that they get soggy when cold straight out of the fridge, there are several ways to reheat them, so you can still enjoy this dessert after a few days.

 The hot air fryer is a great, healthier alternative to frying your jalebis.
 Make sure you use enough ghee and heat it at the right temperature.